Category Archives: recipes

 Peel the eggs and gently place them in the jar.
 Take a paper towel and place it on top of the eggs so it becomes saturated with the marinade.
 This will ensure that any parts of the egg that are floating will get marinated.

 Place in the fridge overnight.
 Enjoy your eggs the next day or the day after.
-I don’t usually let them sit longer than two days (but they also don’t last that long).
+The longer they marinate, the more flavorful they get.
+I don’t usually let them sit longer than three or four days (but they also don’t last that long).

 Broccoli and Cheese Bread Pudding